 In a recent study, mathematics, computer science, applied mathematics and statistics all ranked among the top 15 most valuable college majors in terms of salary and career prospects.
 The computational mathematical sciences program brings all these disciplines together.

-A bachelor's degree in computational mathematical sciences is one of the most versatile math degrees, offering students many career options.
-The degree positions students for careers in computer technology, business, medical research, teaching and education, engineering and more.
-Some students pursue graduate opportunities in areas such as biophysics, economics, medicine, statistics and law.
+A bachelor's degree in computational mathematical sciences is one of the most versatile math degrees, offering graduates many career options.
+This degree positions them for careers in computer technology, business, medical research, teaching and education, engineering and more.
+Some pursue graduate opportunities in areas such as biophysics, economics, medicine, statistics and law.
 Diverse areas of study such as cancer modeling, weather forecasting and financial modeling all involve computational mathematical sciences.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to: